1 Year Part-time

 A Graduate Certificate in Leadership and Management is an investment in your future and will provide you with the knowledge and skills needed to ensure better outcomes for your patients and progress your career, leading to opportunities in healthcare management and higher nursing positions.

 At successful completion of the course students should be able to:

-- analyse communication, negotiation and interpersonal skills required for effective leadership
+- reflect on management, motivation, and workplace culture required for effective leadership

 The Graduate Certificate in Leadership and Management is a one year course, consisting of four 10-week terms.